-For assessments, reassessment and winter/summer reassessments using ExamSoft, the results will be retained by the college.
-Assessment grades will be posted to the ExamSoft portal.
-Students may temporarily access a copy of the assessment upon request in the Office of Academic Affairs for the purpose of submitting written appeals.
-Due to the complexity of the ExamSoft software, individual student copies of the assessment may only be viewed in the Office of Academic Affairs by appointment.
+For assessments, reassessment and winter/summer remediation using Exam Soft, the results will be retained by the college.
+Assessment grades will be posted to the Exam Soft portal.
+Students may temporarily access a copy of the assessment upon request in the Office of Academic Affairs for the purpose of submitting written appeals or reviewing material.
+Due to the complexity of the Exam Soft software, individual student copies of the assessment may only be viewed in the Office of Academic Affairs by appointment.
 Taking photocopies of the exam is not permitted.

-14) Remediation and Reassessment
+14) Another Opportunity to Learn and Reassessment

-Following each summative assessment, a half day is set aside in order to remediate and reassess those students who have not successfully achieved the desired set of outcomes.
-Students who do not pass ("No Pass") will be required to attend a mandatory review session on the scheduled remediation day.
-Students who are late (i.e., students who arrive 5 minutes after the scheduled start time) or fail to attend the review session will not be permitted to take the reassessment and will be required to attend the appropriate remediation period.
-Again, as a reminder the use of laptops and/or any multimedia recording device including smart phones and watches will not be permitted during any class lecture or assessment review without the expressed permission of the instructor/course director.
+Following each summative assessment, an Another Opportunity to Learn session is held for all students.
+During this session faculty review the assessment and answer student's questions.
+Students who do not pass ("No Pass") will be required to attend a scheduled Another Opportunity to Learn session on the day prior to the Reassessment.
+Students who are late (I.e., students who arrive 5 minutes after the scheduled start time) or fail to attend the review session will not be permitted to take the reassessment and will be required to attend the appropriate remediation period.
+Again, as a reminder the use of laptops and/or any multimedia recording device including smartphones and watches will not be permitted during any class lecture or assessment review without the expressed permission of the instructor/course director.
 If a student does not successfully achieve the desired set of outcomes following reassessment, the student will be required to attend the appropriate remediation period.
+The student will be assessed again on those outcomes.
 Duration, scheduling, and other requirements for the appropriate remediation period will be determined by the block faculty in conjunction with the appropriate Director and the Associate Dean for Academic Affairs.
-Remediation is considered to be a part of the regular educational process and, as such, the College will not charge additional fees or tuition for remediation.
+Remediation is considered to be a part of the regular educational process and, as such, the College will not charge additional fees or tuition for remediation